What are clearing and adjustment?

 Adjustment is a service provided by UCAS which allows you to find alternative courses if you’ve performed better than you expected and exceeded the grades that you need for your conditional offer (for example, you held a conditional offer of AAB but have received AAA).

-You may wish to stick with your original choice and your conditional offer will become unconditional; adjustment is completely optional.
-However, adjustment allows you to see if there are any courses with places available for which you now meet the entry requirements.
-Once you’ve received your results and your offer changes to unconditional in UCAS Track, you have five days in which adjustment is available to you.
+Once you’ve received your results and your offer changes to unconditional firm in UCAS Track, you have five 24-hour periods in which adjustment is available to you.